 We recommend instructors and students with this accommodation talk through the following points, in order to establish a course-level agreement for implementing this accommodation.

-- Are extensions on deadlines ever allowed for students without disabilities; for example, if a student has an emergency medical condition, an interview, or a trip on university business?
+- Are extensions on deadlines/assignments ever allowed for students without disabilities; for example, if a student has an emergency medical condition, an interview, or a trip on university business?

 - What does the syllabus say about deadlines and extensions?